 Tax Basics for Divorce

 Divorce has a tremendous impact on your finances for years to come — and taxes can significantly impact those finances.
-You don’t have to prepare for the CPA exam, but it is important to understand tax basics so that you can make informed decisions that move you toward the life you want to live post-divorce.
+You don’t have to prepare for the CPA exam, but it is important to understand tax basics to make informed decisions that move you toward the life you want to live post-divorce.

 Read on for answers to the top divorce tax questions.